Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 She was an expert clinician working in hospitals in Europe and London and caring for soldiers in military hospitals during the Crimean War.
 She was a quality improvement expert, implementing improvements in military hospitals that had a major impact on patient outcomes.
 Her work as an educator created the very foundation of nursing as a profession.
 She was a researcher and epidemiologist, using statistical arguments to support the changes she demanded.
 She was a public health advocate, campaigning for improvements that benefited the health of populations globally.
 She was our first nursing theorist, defining an environmental model of health care still used today.

 But you are probably aware of all of this.
 Florence’s contributions to nursing and health are well known.
-What often gets left out though, and is of great importance to the history of nursing and how we […]
+What often gets left out though, and is of great importance to the history of nursing and how we practice today, […]

 2016-11-21T13:02:32-05:00May 13th, 2015|career, Nursing, nursing perspective|11 Comments